xiahualiu/docker-web/blog/content/async-cpp.md

 The easiest solution is actually quite simple, we just need to use `std::variant` and share the same channel (with `std::variant` as storage type) among different threads.
 For parent thread we can use `std::visit` to process the result further.

-However the easiest solution is static, Because you cannot change the channel during the runtime.
+However the easiest solution is static, because you cannot change the channel during the runtime.

 You can also have a dedicated channel.
 When a child pushes new result, the child uses this channel to report which channel number is ready for parent thread to read.